 It’s quite common for videos on Youtube “to go viral”.
 The goal of viral and buzz marketing is for other individuals to spread the message or product around organically creating large exposure and growth for the marketing message and brand.
 It’s a kind of word of mouth marketing which in our digital age can spread quite quickly online.

-It leverages different social media and advertising channels to give exposure to brands and messages in a very inexpensive and organic way.
+It leverages different social media and advertising channels to give exposure to brands and messages in a organic way.
 This is most commonly experienced with videos which can spread in a matter of minutes.

 Recommended Reading: What is Buzz Marketing?